ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 ## YAML streams {#int-yaml-streams}

-A YAML stream can contain zero or more
+A YAML stream can contain zero or more YAML documents.
-YAML documents.

 When receiving a multi-document stream, an application that only expects one-document streams, ought to signal an error instead of ignoring the extra documents.

-Current implementations consider different documents in a stream independent.
+Current implementations consider different documents in a stream independent, similarly to JSON Text Sequences (see {{?RFC7464}});
+elements such as anchors are not guaranteed to be referenceable across different documents.

 ## YAML and JSON {#int-yaml-and-json}